microsoft/TypeChat/README.md

 -->

-You can also run TypeChat from source for:
+You can also work with TypeChat from source for:

 * [Python](./python/README.md)
 * [TypeScript](./typescript/README.md)